 Employment and Social Security Request for employment and social security purpose from other organisations.

-Health and Social Care Requests for direct care purposes from other organisations, including NHS organisations and local authorities (eg social services, continuing healthcare).
+Health and Social Care Requests for direct care purposes from other organisations, including NHS organisations, private healthcare organisations and local authorities (eg social services, continuing healthcare).

 Regulatory Criminal Injuries Compensation Authority (CICA), Department of Work and Pensions (DWP), Home Office, Care Quality Commission (CQC), General Medical Council (GMC), Nursing and Midwifery Council (NMC), Health Care Professionals Council (HCPC), Parliamentary and Health Service Ombudsman (PHSO), etc.